asseco-voice/laravel-stomp/README.md

 If you want to subscribe on multiple queues, use ``;`` as a separator between them: `STOMP_READ_QUEUES=queue1;queue2`

-The package will always write to a single queue, so be sure to include a ``STOMP_WRITE_QUEUE`` in case `STOMP_READ_QUEUES` has multiple queues to read from.
+The package will usually write to a single queue, so be sure to include a ``STOMP_WRITE_QUEUE`` in case `STOMP_READ_QUEUES` has multiple queues to read from.

+If you have the need to push the same message on multiple topics, you can provide those specifically with ``;`` separator on an event directly.

 If ``horizon`` is used as worker, library will work side-by-side with [Laravel Horizon](https://laravel.com/docs/7.x/horizon) and basic configuration will be